After working on cars for so many years, I have found that some parts don't need to be replaced. They just need a quick cleanup or repair!

 On the one hand, it's a pain replacing parts.
 It feels like every time you replace something, another thing breaks.
 But on the other hand, these parts are thirty years old!
 All parts need to be replaced eventually.
 Let's learn how to replace the secondary air pump.

 Replace or Repair?

-Replacing parts can become expensive, especially if several need replacing within a short period of time.
+Replacing parts can become expensive, especially if several parts need replacing within a short period of time.